Last updated on November 7th, 2023

 Maxi-Cosi does a great job of explaining the difference between ECE R44 and ECE R129 (i-Size). i-Size is considered safer for a few reasons, including better head and neck protection, and required ISOFIX use. i-Size will likely become the standard, but for now, you can choose either system.

 Good To Know: The current iteration of the ECE R44 car seat is ECE R44-04 (you’ll see that on the orange car seat label).
 ECE R44-03 is also still legal, but -02 and -01 cannot be used or sold any longer.
+All ECE R44 car seats will be phased out beginning in September 2023 and will not be available for sale after September 2024 – but while you won’t be able to purchase them, you will still be able to use them if you already have one.

 ECE R44-04 Weight-based System